 How To Tell If a Dog Hasn’t Eaten For Too Long: How Long Can a Dog Go Without Food?

-It can be difficult to tell if a dog has gone too long without eating because it depends on a number of different things, including the dog’s size, breed, general health, and body fat percentage.
-But there are a number of indicators that a dog has gone too long without food, including:
+It can be difficult to tell if a dog has gone too long without eating because it depends on several different things, including the dog’s size, breed, general health, and body fat percentage.
+But there are some indicators that a dog has gone too long without food, including:

 Apparent weight loss: If a dog has gone too long without food, it is likely to seem gaunt or emaciated, with its ribs and spine visible.
 They can also have a tucked-up stomach, suggesting that they haven’t eaten in a while.